feixh/GeoSup/README.md

 ## Data preparation

 ### Install ROS
-To prepare the training data, you need to install the [Robot Operating System (ROS)](http://www.ros.org/) to parse rosbags.
+To prepare the training data yourself, you need to install the [Robot Operating System (ROS)](http://www.ros.org/) to parse rosbags.
 Follow instructions on the website to install ROS.

 ### Download data
 Once you have ROS properly installed.
 Download the VISMA2 dataset from [here](https://www.dropbox.com/s/s9nrx9eoen4tno0/rs_d435i_recording.tar.gz?dl=0), and unzip it into your folder of choice, say, `/home/feixh/Data/VISMA2`.
 For convenience, let's set the environment variable